JINSCOP/ngx-app-frame/docs/articles/concept-ui-kit.md

-# Nebular Components
+# oliveui Components

-Nebular Components is a list of pure Angular components allowing you to quickly create a new page filled with essential structure.
+oliveui Components is a list of pure Angular components allowing you to quickly create a new page filled with essential structure.

-Here's a list of Nebular components:
+Here's a list of oliveui components:

 - [Layout](docs/components/layout) including header and footer
 - [Sidebar](docs/components/sidebar)